 In old age

-Can be used on the same day as other vaccines.
-Injections are made in different parts of the body and using different syringes.
-Do not mix the vaccine with other drugs in the same syringe.
+Can be used on the same day with other vaccines.
+Injections are given in different areas of the body and using different syringes.
+Do not mix the vaccine with other medications in the same syringe.

-Store in a place protected from light, out of the reach of children, at a temperature of +2…+8 °C. Do not freeze.
-Shelf life - 12 months.
+Store in a place protected from light, out of reach of children at a temperature of +2...+8 °C. Do not freeze.
+Shelf life – 12 months.

 Price in pharmacies